luojunwei/SLR/README.md

 # SLR
-SLR is a tool for scaffolding using long reads.
+SLR is a scaffolding tool based on long reads and contig classification.
 License
 =========